KPWithCode/KPWithCode/README.md

 ### Hey, I'm Kyle 👋
 ______________________________________________________________________________________________________________________________________

 ### I'm a Software Engineer with an affinity for problem solving.
-My expertise is in:
+I'm most proficient in

 - TypeScript
 - JavaScript
+- Golang
 - React
 - Nodejs
-- Golang
 - and exploring the broader JS ecosystem

 ### My most recent interests include: